 1. Label, label, label

 OK, so we know kids will lose stuff, probably a lot of stuff.
-CHOICE content editor Tracy concurs: "LABEL EVERYTHING," she says.
+CHOICE parent Tracy concurs: "LABEL EVERYTHING," she says.
 "With permanent marker – especially hats, jumpers, lunch boxes, drink bottles and pencil cases."

 "It can be worth ordering those name stickers and iron-on things and letting your child customise them, pick the colours and patterns they want, and then go crazy labelling everything themselves."